ove/ove-assetmanager/packages/ove-asset-manager/README.md

 ### Configuring S3

-In common with all S3 compatible object stores the following three properties are required and should be set as follows in ``appsettings.json`` or overridden by ``environment variables`` as discussed above.
+In common with all S3 compatible object stores the following three properties are required and should be set as follows in ``appsettings.json`` or overridden by **Environment Variables** as discussed above.

 ```
 "s3Client": {